40th Annual Walk for Opportunity

 - Give it to you in-hand;

-- Make a donation online at www.nfbmn.org (click on the "Donate now" button.
-(In the Description field, the donor should write "[your name], Walk for Opportunity".;
+- Make a donation online at www.nfbmn.org (click on the "Donate" link.
+(In the Dedication field, the donor should write "[your name], Walk for Opportunity".;

 - Send a check, made out to the National Federation of the Blind of Minnesota, to: